geshan/public-speaking/README.md

 Geshan is a seasoned software engineer, with more than a decade of software engineering experience.
 Currently, in Sydney, Australia serving THE ICONIC as a senior software engineer.
-He has a keen interest in REST architecture and microservices.
+He has a keen interest in REST architecture, microservices and servereless.
+He has spoken at tech conferences in 4 continents.
 He is actively involved with the developer community in his hometown Kathmandu, Nepal.
 He occasionally blogs in his free time.

 ## Future